Inflectra/spira-documentation/docs/Spira-User-Manual/Portfolio-Homepage.md

 # Portfolio Homepage

 ## Overview

+!!! info "Who Can Access the Portfolio Homepage?"
+    To access the portfolio homepage first, you need to be using SpiraPlan.
+Second, your user must be a Portfolio Viewer.
+System Administrators can control this setting on a user by user basis.
+If you are a Portfolio Viewer you will also be able to access the Enterprise Homepage.

+    If you are NOT a portfolio viewer, you can still see how your organization structures its portfolios, programs, and products from the workspace dropdown.

 When you navigate to a Portfolio from the global navigation bar or from any link to it in the application, you will be taken to the homepage of that portfolio:

 ![](img/portfolio-homepage-1.png)